1 Job Ad

 - Embedded industry data is included in all job posts.

 - Job posting includes an option to choose free screening questions from a list.

 - Resume views are limited to varying degrees on all plans.

 - Advanced candidate searches require a separate subscription.

-On G2, users rate JobStreet 3.5 out of 5 stars.
+On G2, users awarded JobStreet a rating of 3.8 out of 5 stars.
 Positive reviews cite great job search functionalities, while complaints include that limited countries are covered and that signing up or signing in requires too many authentication steps.
-JobStreet has more than 11.8K Twitter followers.
-JobStreet Malaysia attracted over 310K Facebook "Likes."

 How to Post a Job on JobStreet: